doctypedev/sintesi/packages/cli/src/services/rag/README.md

 await service.indexProject();

 // 2.
-Retrieve context for a query const context = await service.retrieveContext("How does authentication work?");
+Retrieve context for a query const context = await service.retrieveContext('How does authentication work?');

 console.log(context);
 ```